Home Why Business Woodworking About us Contact us

 Overview

-As discussed in the introduction, Lacquer is a prime candidate to finish indoor furniture, especially in a small shop without a separate "clean room" for finishing, where long drying times require space and cleanliness not typically available.
-Lacquer is normally sprayed, but dries so fast that overspray is typically dry before it hits the floor - thus making it practical to spray without a dedicated spray booth.
+As discussed in the introduction, Lacquer is a prime candidate to finish indoor furniture, especially in a small shop without a separate "clean room" for finishing.
+Long drying times of many other finishes require space and cleanliness not typically available in a small shop.
+Lacquer is normally sprayed, but dries so fast that overspray is typically dry before it hits the floor - thus making it practical to spray clear finishes without a dedicated spray booth (clear so the dry "powder" doesn't leave a color on the driveway or deck).

 Traditional Nitrocellulose Lacquer

 Lacquer is made from wood (cellulose), dissolved in nitric acid and other lovely chemicals, and is not related to shellac (despite the similar names).
 The solvent in lacquer (lacquer thinner) is a flammable hydrocarbon (think gasoline).
 Californians call it illegal, chemists point out that after it evaporates from the finish, the solvent oxidizes, leaving byproducts that are similar to those from the fuel burned by our cars.
-It is not a flourocarbon like the air conditioning gasses that were destroying the atmosphere.
+It is not a fluorocarbon like the air conditioning gasses that were destroying the ozone layer of the atmosphere.
+Nevertheless it is gradually being outlawed.

 A couple points to scare you into being careful with traditional lacquer... but hopefully not to turn you away from this great finish.
 I know of a furniture repairman whose Northeast shop/barn (full of antiques being restored) burned to the ground after he sprayed some lacquer.
 I know a doctor who treated a Midwestern woodworker with third degree burns (charred flesh) from a lacquer fire.
 I know of a Texas furniture maker who sprayed in a well ventilated shop, finished, and closed up so it wouldn't be so cold while he cleaned up.
 They found his body in the shop the next day, suffocated from the fumes.